dsyer/sagan-wiki/Import-into-IDEA-or-Eclipse.md

 1. From the "Welcome to IntelliJ IDEA" screen, click "Open Project".
 1. Navigate to the root directory of your sagan repository clone.
 1. Click "Choose".
-1. Go to "File -> Project Structure -> Project" and select "8.0" as project language level
+1. Click File->Project Structure->Project and select "8.0" as project language level
 1. You should now have all sources imported without errors.

 #### Eclipse/STS